zkmkarlsruhe/lidar/lidarconfig/doc/CONFIG.md

 ## nodeDB (File nodeDB.txt)

-The file `nodeDB.txt` stores information of physical nodes.
-It is automatically managed by `lidarAdmin`.
+The file `nodeDB.txt` stores information of physical nodes and is automatically managed by `lidarAdmin`.
 Do not change it by hand.

 When nodes register with MAC and IP adresses, they get their UDP port offset and lidar type.